tricaodo/Path-Finding-Visualizer/README.md

 ### Set up and Run:
 1. Download the code.
-2. Copy all the files in src folder to whatever IDE you are using.
+2. Copy all the files in the src folder to whatever IDE you are using.
 3. Run the program.

 ### Tutorial: